houseabsolute/precious/README.md

 ```
 invoke = "per-dir"
+path-args = "none" or "dot"
 working-dir = "root"
 # ... or ...
 working-dir = { sub-roots = [ "whatever" ] }
-path-args = "file", "none", "dot", or "absolute-file"
 ```

-You cannot invoke a command once per dir from a root without passing the directory name.
+You cannot invoke a command once per dir from a root without passing the directory name or a list of file names.
 If you want to run a command once per directory with no path arguments or using `.` as the path then you _must_ set `working-dir = "dir"`.

 ```
 invoke = "once"